simondona/beautiful-multilingual-apache-urls/README.md

-# Beautiful Apache urls with languages
+# Beautiful multilingual Apache URLs
 Pretty URLs with language GET parameter using .htaccess on Apache servers.

 The `.htaccess` file configures the Apache HTTP server to obtain beautiful and ordered URLs with default behaviors for file extension, trailing slash and initial `www`.

-It is also useful to manage multi-language translated pages, with virtual directory-like language code after the domain, and with the language code being passed as a GET parameter to the real page.
+It is useful to manage multilingual pages with different translated contents, with virtual directory-like language code after the domain, and with the language code being passed as a GET parameter to the real page.